 The city of Sarasota has recently approved a new four-story, 521-space parking garage, that is planned at the intersection of North Adams Drive and Madison Drive and expected to open by the end of 2018.
 Once the new $15 million-dollar garage project is completed, there will be almost 1,700 available parking spaces in and around St. Armands, according to the plans.
 To view project renderings and updates of the new parking garage, click here.

 Interactive View of St. Armand's Circle on Lido Key

 Navigate around St. Armand's Circle via the arrows embedded in the Google Map below.

 Easily coordinate your flights, hotel room and car rental via the Expedia Trip Planning tool below.
 Just enter your travel dates to get started!

 The Suncoast Vacation Network™ is fully owned and operated by Professional Web Designs, LLC.
-This site is intended to be an informative online resource about Lido Key, FL and the respective Suncoast area.
-All site photos and images are copyrighted and shall not be copied or taken from this site.
+This site is intended to be an informative online guide and area resource about Lido Key, FL and the respective Suncoast area.

 The Suncoast Vacation Network™ is committed to ensuring that individuals with disabilities can access all of services offered by The Suncoast Vacation Network™ through its website.
 We utilize guidelines issued by the Web Accessibility Initiative (WAI) of the World Wide Web Consortium (W3C) to implement functional improvements and also work to ensure that all content satisfy the criteria set forth in WCAG 2.0.
 If you use special adaptive equipment and encounter problems when using this website, please call us at 941-922-3003.